drakeor/koiz-os/README.md

 # KoiZ Operating System

-Built mostly as a pet project.
+Built mostly as an educational pet project.
 It's an x86_64 based general operating system built in C and ASM.
+Most of the code and implementations inside are written by me.
+Code that is not mine is labeled as such.

 It currently only runs in 32-bit since I don't have all the code setup for 64-bit.

-It doesn't really serve any practical purpose outside that.

 NOTE: For WSL2, add an inbound rule for TCP 6000!